 - There be many different types of algorithms.
-Some are more efficient than others - The algorithm you select is important.
+Every algorithm has a running time, which is important to be aware of - The algorithm you select is important.
 It can be the difference between your program finishing in 6 seconds, or you program never finishing at all - The data structure you select is important.
 When deciding which data structure to use, you should have a reason to back it up - We have methods for measuring the efficiency of some algorithm (big-O notation). - When you write an algorithm, you should be able to broadly describe the effectiveness and efficiency of it